 As with other types of life insurance, you may be able to add additional benefits, or riders, to your single premium policy.
 Some of the more popular life insurance riders include:

 - Critical Illness Rider – With a critical illness rider, you can access some (or possibly even all) of the death benefit, penalty-free, if you are diagnosed with a specific illness such as cancer or heart disease.

 - Chronic Illness Rider – The chronic illness rider allows you to access funds from the death benefit if you are unable to perform two “daily living activities,” such as bathing, dressing, and getting to and from the bathroom on your own.
 To access the critical or the chronic illness riders, you must typically satisfy a waiting period (after diagnosis).
-In addition, the policy usually has to be in force for a certain amount of time, such as two years.
+In addition, the it usually has to be in force for a certain amount of time, such as two years.

 - Return of Premium Rider – Certain carriers may offer a return of premium rider starting from Day 1, with no surrender penalty.
 So, depending on the situation, you could end up getting your life insurance coverage for “free.”

-- Long Term Care Rider – Attaching a long term care rider to a life insurance policy is a great option.
+- Long Term Care Rider – Attaching a long term care rider to a life policy is a great option.
 It can provide you with cash for long term care cost.
 However, this rider does come with underwriting guidelines that have to met in order to qualify.

-Although there are many advantages to owning single premium life insurance, these policies are not right for everyone.
+Although there are many advantages to owning single premium insurance, these policies are not right for everyone.
 But this type of coverage may be an excellent addition to your financial plan if you:

 – Want to leverage parked dollars (vs. keep them in a CD)